Shivin1016/react/readme.md

                 we can export default component only one but named export more than one 7->Props Drilling
                 You can send data form parent(App) to child(card) , so when we pass data from parent to child that is called props drilling and it sends in the form of object (to pass string use single code or duble code and for numbers/ objects use curly braces)
+            8->LocalStorage --> browser storage ->means broswer keeps you data like login , thems and other updates which websites allow to store in localstorage but We don't make here any DB , we just store small data for ease of users. data walways stored in the form of the key-value pair.
+It stores data even you turned off server ,window or your PC localStorage methods ->  to set Item use setItem , to get item use getItem , to remove item use removeItem and clear all use clear
+            9->Session storage --> If you make any changes on website , so till you stays in the websites the data will stay and if you close this website tab then this will be deleted , so it live untill the session runs
-Extra info --> To know ,in the current directory ->use commad-> pwd
+            (The time untill you stay in website) Extra info --> To know ,in the current directory ->use commad-> pwd

 CONCEPTS->